 Whether you’re still dependent on monolithic applications or your environment is based on a microservices architecture with a container-based pipeline – or your organisation is somewhere in between – your tooling choices will differ.
-In our ebook – Transform Your CI/CD Pipeline – we take a closer look at technology and the pitfalls to avoid.
+In our eBook – Transform Your CI/CD Pipeline – we take a closer look at technology and the pitfalls to avoid.
+In our previous articles we discussed the metrics you need to identify to banish bottlenecks from your pipeline, and how to empower people and processes to get the most success from your CI/CD strategy.
 Here, we explore some key considerations when choosing your CI/CD tool.

 Open source tools have many benefits – in particular the variety and niche solutions they provide, but they are also responsible for creating choke points in your pipeline.
 One example is security tools that run at defined checkpoints in the pipeline.
 If a tool identifies a critical issue, the team needs to be able to break the build to update the defect tracking system and metrics dashboard.
 But because every tool has its own way of being configured and its own enterprise dashboard, this is a more timely and complex process.
 Successful integration is key if you’re to avoid issues, especially in the handoffs between different software stages.
 This is where automation plays an important role (see below).